inside.ewu.edu

 Pre-requisites: POLI 320, POLI 321 or POLI 322.

-This course examines the dynamics of environmental politics through the politico- economic international system that includes states, civil society, corporations, international institutions and treaties.
-Moving beyond technical fixes to environmental problems it discusses questions of power, agency, the relationship of state and society and sovereignty over natural resources.
-It is inclusive of alternative discourses on sustainability, ecological justice, environmental security and development.
+Examines the dynamics of environmental politics through the politico- economic international system that includes states, civil society, corporations, international institutions, and treaties.
+Moving beyond technical fixes to environmental problems it discusses questions of power, agency, the relationship of state and society, and sovereignty over natural resources.
+It is inclusive of alternative discourses on sustainability, ecological justice, environmental security, and development.

 POLI 421.
 FEDERAL INDIAN LAW AND POLICY I. 5 Credits.